-If you are using a Reusable Drain Guard (seen below) the steps for drain guard installation will be basically the same with the exception of the following:
+If you are using a Plastic Catch Basin or Reusable Drain Guard (seen below) the steps for drain guard installation will be basically the same with the exception of the following:

 Instead of having only a flat upper guard, these drain guards additionally feature straps.
 When you install the guard into the drain, you will want to make sure that the straps are not trapped or secured into the drain.
 Upon initial installation, the straps should be well exposed along the sides of the drain.
 This is essential for proper drain guard removal.

 Once the bmp is securely in place with the straps on the outside of the drain, these straps should then be covered up with surrounding dirt or sediment.
 This helps to prevent people, objects, or machinery from tripping or getting caught within the exposed handles.